NatalieWF/NatalieWF/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 Estou estudando: HTML, CSS, JavaScript, Python, C# e Java.
+- 🌱 Estou estudando: Git, GitHub, HTML, CSS, JavaScript, Python, C# e Java.

 <!-- GithubStats -->
 <!--